Patrick FISHER

 yoke-arm crankshaft that uses a one-throw crankshaft with its

-crankpin positioned through a roller that rolls within a pivoting
+crankpin positioned through a roller that rolls within a

-opposed-piston rods reciprocating within two diametrically-opposed
+single-cylinder or two opposed-piston rods reciprocating within

-cylinders.
-Also, the yoke-arm mechanism can be arranged to operate
+mechanism can be arranged to operate as a two-throw

-as a two-throw horizontal-opposed arrangement.
-An alternative
+horizontal-opposed arrangement.
+An alternative V-twin

-V-twin arrangement uses a pair of yoke-arms and one crankpin which
+arrangement uses a pair of yoke-arms and one crankpin which

 carries a pair of rollers.
 A three or six-cylinder radial